 - Some of the students now massage each other which is a massive step forward in a school like Westfield.

-Soon after the training day, Nicky introduced Story Massage to the whole school, from reception to sixth form.
+Soon after completing her training, Nicky introduced the Story Massage Programme to the whole school, from reception to sixth form.
 She put the images and words on a Powerpoint presentation as a visual focus for the children and also to make it easier for the staff.
 It was such a success that some of the children were seen massaging each other at break time.
 ‘One of the great things about Story Massage is that you can introduce it immediately,’ says Nicky, ‘It’s so accessible.
 You don’t need any special equipment, extra funding or further training.’

 Safe and Positive Touch